rubrikinc/terraform-provider-polaris/docs/resources/aws_cnp_account.md

 - `delete_snapshots_on_destroy` (Boolean) Should snapshots be deleted when the resource is destroyed.
 - `external_id` (String) External ID.
 Changing this forces a new resource to be created.
 - `name` (String) Account name.
+- `role_chaining_account_id` (String) RSC cloud account ID of the role chaining account.
+When specified, the account will use cross-account role chaining.
+Changing this forces a new resource to be created.

 ### Read-Only